Goto-gumi

 The Goto-gumi (後藤組, Gotō-gumi) was a Japanese yakuza organization founded by Tadamasa Goto.

 History

 The gang was originally formed in Fujinomiya, Shizuoka Prefecture, but moved its activities east in 1991 when it merged with a gang in Hachiōji, Tokyo.
 The Goto-gumi, as an affiliate of Japan's largest yakuza organization, the Kobe-based Yamaguchi-gumi, was seen as a vanguard for Yamaguchi expansion into the Kantō region.

-The gang achieved notoriety the following year when five of its members assaulted and seriously injured Japanese filmmaker Juzo Itami.
-The attack was in retaliation for Itami's negative portrayal of the yakuza in his film Minbo no Onna.
+The gang achieved notoriety the following year when five of its members assaulted and seriously injured Japanese filmmaker Juzo Itami in retaliation for Itami's negative portrayal of the yakuza in his film Minbo no Onna.
+A former member confessed in 2008 that Itami's death in 1997, reported as a suicide at a time, was a murder carried out by Goto-gumi members who created a forged suicide note and then forced him to jump from the roof of his office building at gunpoint.